 Professor Joseph L. Wallis has served as Dean of the School of Business at the American University of Ras Al Khaimah since 2018.
-His primary focus has been in developing and steering leadership team and faculty toward the implementation of a mission-based strategy so that it will be judged ready to receive initial accreditation by AACSB after a visit by a peer review team in February 2023.
+His primary focus has been in developing and steering leadership team and faculty toward the implementation of a mission-based strategy so that it will receive initial accreditation by AACSB.
+This was achieved in after a visit by a peer review team in Spring 2023.
 This strategy has resulted in continuous improvements in the areas of enriching student experiences, enhancing academic rigor, assuring student learning, placing program development on a sustainable path, enhancing the quality and impact of faculty research, expanding community outreach, building linkages with industry and academic partners, enhancing the career development of faculty and ensuring high quality student advising

 Prior to assuming this position, he was a Professor of Economics and Public Administration at the American University of Sharjah (2003-2018) during which time he served as Head of the Department of Management (2005-2016).
 He also played a lead role in processes through which the School of Business Administration in this institution gained initial accreditation in 2011 with the Association to Advance Collegiate Schools of Business (AACSB) and subsequent re-accreditation with this body in 2016.